‘Firework prank’ raises concerns for upcoming 4th of July celebrations

 Georgia state law prohibits fireworks being set off on roads, highways and within 100 feet of gas stations, nursing homes, or hospitals.

-Palumbo said the city wants people to enjoy celebrating the 4th of July, but to be cautious and responsible if they set off fireworks––stating a concern about the impact the noise will have on veterans with PTSD and animals.
+Palumbo said the city wants people to enjoy celebrating the 4th of July, but to be cautious and responsible if they set off fireworks — stating concern about the impact the noise will have on veterans with PTSD and animals.